 Tokyo Metro Ginza Line trains arriving at Track 2 offer a smooth route to the exit.
 Rickshaws Explore Asakusa as the driver introduces the area.
 The height of the rickshaw lets you see the scenery from a fresh perspective.
 A special ramp (Rickshaw Carry Station), which assists wheelchair users in boarding the rickshaw, is available with a prior reservation.
-(Separate fee required.)
-Courtesy of Jidaiya.
+(Separate

-¥ Sightseeing rickshaw: Starting at ¥3,000 (including tax)/10 min. per person; Barrier-free rickshaw station: Starting at ¥8.000 (including tax) \When using the barrier-free rickshaw station, rickshaw rides must be 30 minutes or more. ✓ 10:45 - 16:30 ✓ None Denboin-dori Street access to wheelchair users.
+¥ Sightseeing rickshaw: Starting at ¥3,000 (including tax)/10 min. per person; Barrier-free rickshaw station: Starting at ¥8,800 (including tax) When using the barrier-free rickshaw station, rickshaw rides must be 30 minutes or more. ☑ 10:45 - 16:30 ☒ None Denboin Street access to wheelchair users.
 Along the street, a wheelchair-accessible restroom is available at Asakusa Public Hall across from Denboin Temple.
-Asakusa-jinja Shrine Famous for its annual Sania Matsuri festival, this historic shrine was established around 700 years ago.
+Asakusa-jinja Shrine Famous for its annual Sanja Matsuri festival, this historic shrine was established around 700 years ago.
 The current shrine building was reconstructed and donated by the shogun Tokugawa lemitsu.
-It is built in the gongen-zukuri architectural style typical of the Edo period and has been designated an Important Cultural Property by the Japanese government.
+It is built in the gongen-zukuri architectural style typical of the Edo period and has been designated an Important Cultural